-One of the most challenging parts of supervision is to give feedback that is helpful rather than harmful to the people we support.
+One of the most challenging parts of supervision is giving feedback that is helpful, rather than harmful, to the people we support.

-In last week’s article, we walked through how to determine what to do when someone is having an issue with performance or behavior.
-But what if you’ve decided to discuss the subject, and don’t know how to do it in an effective way?
+In a previous article, we walked through how to determine what to do when someone is having an issue with performance or behavior.
+But what if you’ve decided to discuss the subject and don’t know how to do it in an effective way?

-Let’s explore what effective feedback is, and how to ensure you’re delivering your message in a manner that makes it useful.
+Let’s explore what effective feedback is and how to ensure you’re delivering your message in a useful and productive way.

 Giving feedback effectively means communicating in a way that will bring about the desired result.
-In other words, the behavior will change in a positive way as a result of the conversation and the working relationship will be strengthened.
+In other words, there will be a positive change as a result of the conversation, and the working relationship will be strengthened.

 I like to think about feedback coming in one of two methods: constructive or destructive.
 Constructive feedback is uplifting and motivational; destructive feedback tears down and demotivates.